MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamScheduleSwapShiftChangeRequest.md

 BODYPARAMETER <IMicrosoftGraphSwapShiftsChangeRequest>: swapShiftsChangeRequest
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RecipientActionDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
   - `[RecipientActionMessage <String>]`: Custom message sent by recipient of the offer shift request.
-  - `[RecipientUserId <String>]`: User id of the recipient of the offer shift request.
+  - `[RecipientUserId <String>]`: User ID of the recipient of the offer shift request.
-  - `[SenderShiftId <String>]`: User id of the sender of the offer shift request.
+  - `[SenderShiftId <String>]`: User ID of the sender of the offer shift request.
   - `[AssignedTo <String>]`: scheduleChangeRequestActor
   - `[ManagerActionDateTime <DateTime?>]`:
   - `[ManagerActionMessage <String>]`: